 Peattie earned her M.S. degree from Ohio University's Scripps School of Journalism and B.A. degree at University of Washington.

 After nearly ten years as a photographer and writer in L.A., primarily for the Long Beach Press-Telegram, she joined the staff at The State in South Carolina where she was inspired to document the racial tension surrounding the confederate flag.
-Her work earned a grant from the Alexia Foundation for World Peace and Cultural Understanding, which allowed her to complete a body of work just as the resistance movement was getting fired up.
+Her work earned a grant from the Alexia Foundation for World Peace and Cultural Understanding, which allowed her to complete a body of work just as the resistance movement was getting fired up, producing the book Down in Dixie.
 She then moved to the San Diego Union-Tribune to concentrate on border stories, as well as issues of social and environmental justice.
+Currently she is an independent photojournalist, documenting the stories of the homeless at www.TalesoftheStreet.com and teaching visual journalism at SDSU and UCSD..